yuwen41200/ckhsgrad/README.md

 To Do List:

-1. fix section table width
-2. fix section contact elements
-3. fix header option color
-4. add text effect on header option
+1. add text effect on header option
-5. use Modernizr to check browser compatibility
+2. use Modernizr to check browser compatibility